-My favorite features are one-click staging, 24/7 support, and of course having the fastest server around.
+My favorite features are one-click staging, 24/7 live chat support, and of course having the fastest servers around.
 Some other nice features are the ability to choose where in the world your server is located for each site (this helps a ton with more local-oriented sites) and one of the best-looking and easiest-to-use dashboards around.

 WPEngine is another popular managed WordPress host that is used by many companies, large and small.
-They include 1-click staging and have the ability to handle massive amounts of traffic to your site.
+The servers have the ability to handle massive amounts of traffic to your site.